DLibatique/CLAS199/4-grading.md

 <hr>
 # <a name="finex">Final Exam Guidelines</a>

-Towards the end of the semester, you will choose either to write a research essay or take an exam.
+Towards the end of the semester, you will choose either to write an argumentative essay or take an exam.
 The final exam will be composed of a combination of multiple-choice questions, fill-in-the-blanks, and one or two essay questions.
 Material for the multiple-choice questions and fill-in-the-blanks may be drawn from any of the Terms and Concepts sheets distributed each week of class.
 Material for the essays may be drawn from any topic discussed in class.
 The exam will take about an hour and a half to complete.
 The exam will be graded out of a total of 50 points, and **a satisfactory grade will be 35/50 or higher**.
 If you opt to take the final exam, you must let me know **by Monday 4/9 via e-mail**, and we will use that e-mail correspondence to determine a time and place for the exam.

 <a href="#top" class="underline">Back to top.</a>
 <hr>